The Stigma Surrounding Veteran’s Mental Health

 The VA is an important partner in treating mental health concerns for Veterans and service members.
 In addition, organizations such as Make the Connection offer resources to help military members and Veterans.

 If you or a loved one needs help with substance use or a co-occurring disorder such as depression or PTSD, Oxford Treatment Center and several other American Addiction Centers facilities offer a program that specializes in caring for Veterans.
-It’s called The Rally Point: AAC, and it is designed to help Veterans find recovery from addiction and co-occurring mental health disorders.
+It’s called Salute to Recovery, and it is designed to help Veterans find recovery from addiction and co-occurring mental health disorders.

-Many staff members in The Rally Point: AAC program are military Veterans themselves, giving them a unique perspective and empathy for the needs of Veterans.
+Many staff members in the Salute to Recovery program are military Veterans themselves, giving them a unique perspective and empathy for the needs of Veterans.
 To discuss how Oxford Treatment Center can help you or a Veteran you love find help for addiction, call us at .
 Oxford and all of the AAC facilities are approved community care providers with the VA.

 American Addiction Centers (AAC) is committed to delivering original, truthful, accurate, unbiased, and medically current information.
 We strive to create content that is clear, concise, and easy to understand.